Information on this page is for customers in

 Will participating in Managed Charging force me to change my charging habits?

-The short answer is “yes” – Eversource provides incentives to encourage this change in when you charge your vehicle and may make charging easier and more efficient for you.
+The short answer is “yes” – Eversource provides incentives to encourage this change when you charge your vehicle and may make charging easier and more efficient for you.
 The program is intended to assist drivers in meeting their needs for charging while helping coordinate EV charging such that our system is not impacted by the growing number of EVs in our service territory.
 You will always retain control of your charging while participating in the program and you will be able to set your preferences to match your needs.

 What are the incentives and rebates available through this program?